Hi-PACE/hipace/docs/source/building/platforms/booster_jsc.rst

    cmake -S . -B build -DHiPACE_COMPUTE=CUDA
    cmake --build build -j 16

-You can get familiar with the Hipace++ input file format in our :doc:`../../run/get_started` section, to prepare an input file that suits your needs.
+You can get familiar with the HiPACE++ input file format in our :doc:`../../run/get_started` section, to prepare an input file that suits your needs.
 You can then create your directory in your ``$SCRATCH_<project id>``, where you can put your input file and adapt the following submission script:

 .. code-block:: bash